Where We Work The DR Congo

 The people of the Democratic Republic of Congo (DRC) have suffered greatly over the past 40 years.
 Ethnic conflict and a civil war between government troops and rebel groups in Eastern Congo have contributed to high levels of poverty.
 Only 1 percent of the DRC’s citizens have access to basic financial services.
 Fortunately, recent economic liberalisation has opened up opportunities that will allow sustainable economic growth to gain a foothold.

-Holistic Training and Transformation: Personal growth for staff and clients is emphasised.
+Holistic Training and Transformation: Personal growth clients is emphasised.
 The transformation programme comprises five modules, covering topics such as family health, nutrition, and disease prevention and control.
 The training is in Lingala, the local language, and pertinent to life in Kinshasa.
 Lessons on nutrition, for example, use local food rather than the generic food pyramid.